Alexpascual28/rprk_turtlebot_lab_sessions/rprk_turtlebot.md

 *Task 3: Motion Estimation Based on Odometry*

-This advanced task requires students to estimate the robot's speed and distance covered using the encoder data.
-This involves sophisticated programming to handle asynchronous data collection and real-time computation.
+This task requires students to estimate the robot's speed and distance covered using the encoder data.
+This involves programming to handle asynchronous data collection and real-time computation.

 * **Code Explanation**: `task3.py`: